cjerrington/cjerrington.github.io/src/posts/2023/2023-01-29-dockerize-luanti.md

 *<p style="background:var(--color-tertiary); padding:5px; text-align:center;">On 10/13/2024 MineTest changed their name to [Luanti](https://blog.minetest.net/2024/10/13/Introducing-Our-New-Name/)</p>*

-I have been playing ~~Minetest~~ [Luaniti](https://www.minetest.net/) off and on for the past few months.
+I have been playing ~~Minetest~~ [Luanti](https://www.minetest.net/) off and on for the past few months.
 It is easy to set up, play and enjoy.
 Even the kids love playing, and have seen it talked about anywhere from [education](https://blog.tcea.org/build-block-worlds-with-minetest/) to enthusiasts.
 It's a great alternative for anyone.

 What's nice is the download client is both a server and a client to connect to other servers.
 This makes the game great as a portable game too.

-Recently I wanted to try out docker and since there's a container for everything, I built a ~~Minetest~~ Luaniti server.
+Recently I wanted to try out docker and since there's a container for everything, I built a ~~Minetest~~ Luanti server.
 This was easy to set up and start playing.

 First you'll need to install [docker](https://docs.docker.com/engine/install/) then crate your `docker-compose.yml`